jack-walton/jackwalton.net/README.md

 # Jack's Website

 This is a website built with Nuxt using the Content Wind theme.
 I have made a few enhancements that are documented below.
-The original documentation is included at the bottom of this README.

 ## Aftermarket Updates